vtog/labGuides/source/ocp/local-mirror-registry.rst

    it with the local mirror information.
 If you haven't done so download it here:
    `your pull secret <https://console.redhat.com/openshift/install/pull-secret>`_

 #.
-Convert and copy pull-secret.json to ~/.docker and rename config.json
+Convert and copy pull-secret.txt to ~/.docker/config.json

    .. attention:: You may need to install "jq" for this step.

    .. code-block:: bash

+      cd ~
       mkdir ~/.docker
       cat ./pull-secret.txt | jq . > ~/.docker/config.json